-In December 1999, the Company entered into an agreement with SuperGen, Inc. The president and chief executive officer of SuperGen, Inc., Joseph Rubinfeld, Ph.D., is a former member of our Board of Directors.
-Denis R. Burger, Ph.D., the chief executive officer of the Company is a member of the Board of Directors of SuperGen, Inc. Under terms of the agreement, the Company acquired \$2.5 million cash and 100,000 shares of SuperGen, Inc. common stock, for one million shares of our common stock.
-SuperGen, Inc. also acquired exclusive negotiating rights for the United States market for Avicine, the Company's proprietary cancer vaccine currently in late-stage clinical testing against a variety of solid tumors.
+In December 1999, the Company entered into an agreement with SuperGen, Inc. Denis R. Burger, Ph.D., the chief executive officer of the Company is a former member of the Board of Directors of SuperGen, Inc. Under terms of the agreement, the Company received from SuperGen, Inc. \$2,500,000 in cash and 100,000 shares of SuperGen, Inc. common stock in exchange for 1,000,000 shares of Company common stock.
+SuperGen, Inc. also acquired exclusive negotiating rights for the United States market for Avicine.
 During the fourth quarter of 2003 the Company sold all of its investment in SuperGen, Inc.

 In April 2000, the Company entered into an alliance with SuperGen, Inc. for shared development and marketing rights for Avicine.
 Under the terms of the agreement, AVI and SuperGen will equally share in future clinical development and FDA registration costs as well as in profits from product sales in the United States.
-At closing the Company received from SuperGen, Inc. \$5,000,000 in cash and 347,826 shares of SuperGen, Inc. common stock in exchange for 1,684,211 shares of AVI common stock and a warrant to purchase 1,665,878 shares of AVI common stock, subject to anti-dilution provisions.
+In connection with that alliance the Company received from SuperGen, Inc. \$5,000,000 in cash and 347,826 shares of SuperGen, Inc. common stock in exchange for 1,684,211 shares of Company common stock and a warrant to purchase 1,665,878 shares of AVI common stock, subject to anti-dilution provisions.
 Closing of the transaction occurred during the third quarter of 2000.